 LAVENDER ICED MATCHA LATTES

-TO MAKE: Using a mortar and pestle (or the flat side of a chef knife), gently press down on the lavender to release their aromatic oils.
+PREPARATION: Using a mortar and pestle (or the flat side of a chef knife), gently press down on the lavender to release their aromatic oils.

 In a small saucepan, bring your milk to a simmer.
 Remove from heat, add in the lavender, and cover.
 Allow to steep for at least 10 minutes before straining lavender from the milk.

 Add your matcha to a small bowl and, using a bamboo matcha whisk, repeatedly press down on the matcha to break up the powder.
 Add in about 4 oz. hot water (not boiling) and whisk the mixture together.
 Pour matcha over ice and top with lavender milk.
-You could also combine your matcha, hot water, and milk into a blender, blending on high for about 30 seconds.
+Alternatively, you could also combine your matcha, hot water, and milk into a blender, blending on high for about 30 seconds.

 Makes 1-2 servings.